rkuma183/wilsonmar.github.io/_posts/2017-09-01-elastic-ecosystem.md

 {% include _toc.html %}

-This page lists videos and links to people within the Elastic company and its Elastci Stack ecosystem.
+This page lists videos and links to people within (the ecosystem) around Elastic Stack from the Elastic company.

-This is one of several pages I have on the Elastic Stack:
+This is one of several pages about the Elastic Stack:

    * [Elastic Stack ecosystem of people and websites](/elastic-ecosystem/)
    * [Elastic Stack architecture and installation](/elastic-install/)